box/developer.box.com/content/guides/tooling/sdks/java-gen.md

 alias_paths: []
 ---

-# Deprecated Box Next Gen .NET SDK
+# Deprecated Box Next Gen Java SDK

 <Message type='warning'>
   As of September 17, 2025 Box Next Generation SDKs are no longer supported as separate artifacts.